 There is lots of confusing terminology and technical terms surrounding cloud.
 As a business owner, you probably don’t want to hear all of the techy jargon, but rather know how a Cloud strategy will help you improve accessibility, efficiency, productivity and drive growth.
 This is why it’s important to look for a supplier who will listen to your requirements and business challenges and tailor a cloud solution to meet your needs.

-So here’s what to look for in a cloud provider…
+What to look for in a cloud provider?